 Unfortunately, our life is arranged in such a way that most people are forced to live in cities.
-It is difficult to go against natural laws, and the process of ozone formation cannot be stopped.
-You can only reduce the amount by reducing the amount of exhaust gases.
-However, it is for the most part also outside the power of the layman.
+It is difficult to go against the laws of nature, and the process of ozone formation cannot be stopped.
+You can reduce its amount only by reducing the amount of exhaust gases.
+However, for the most part, this is also beyond the power of a layman.

-The only thing you can do for your health and the health of your loved ones – to be as little as possible in the open sun, and the more not to engage in active physical activity in the heat: the hotter the sun shines, the more actively the process of ozone formation.
-The maximum falls on midday hours, at least-in the early morning.
+The only thing you can do for your health and the health of your loved ones is to be in the open sun as little as possible, and even more so not to engage in active physical activity in the heat: the hotter the sun shines, the more active the process of ozone formation is.
+The maximum is in the afternoon hours, the minimum is in the early morning.

-The warning about avoiding the hot sun applies not only to citizens, but also to summer residents: ozone is carried at a distance of more than 100 kilometers from cities.
+The warning to avoid the hot sun applies not only to citizens, but also to summer residents: ozone spreads over a distance of more than 100 kilometers (62 mi) from cities.